 Everyone needs a team.

-A group of people committed to working together, learn, challenge each other, and overcome obstacles.
+A group of people committed to working together, learning, challenging each other, and overcoming obstacles.
 Enter the professional learning network or PLN.

 A PLN is a collective environment of professional learners who come together to continue to grow and learn to improve themselves as educators, and to enhance the art of teaching to positively impact student growth, development, success, and achievement.